virtual-labs/exp-cube-test-iitd/experiment/procedure.md

 **Preparation of specimens:**

 Specimens when received dry shall be kept in water for 24 h before they are taken for testing.
 Specimen shall be tested immediately on removal from the water whilst they are still wet.
-Surface water and grit shall be wiped off the specimens and any projecting fins removed from the surfaces which are to be in contact with the packing strips.<br><br>
+Surface water and grit shall be wiped off the specimens and any projecting fins removed from the surfaces which are to be in contact with the packing strips.

 **Measurement**